Turbo-BrainVoyager v4.0

 - Support for real-time ICA analysis implemented as a plugin using the plugin map visualization functions.

 Previously recorded runs can also be reloaded and inspected at any time.
 Turbo-BrainVoyager is optimized for real-time analysis and is not a replacement for BrainVoyager or other offline software.
-There are, for example, no routines for head and cortex segmentation and statistical group analyses.
-While anatomical project creation, anatomical preprocessing and MNI normalization is available since TBV 4.0, some of the advanced visualization features require processing (e.g. Talairach transformation, surface mesh creation) in BrainVoyager prior to real-time analysis in TBV.
-Turbo-BrainVoyager 4.0 runs on Microsoft Windows 10, Linux (2.6+ kernel), and macOS 10.14 (Mojave) and 10.15 (Catalina).
+There are, for example, no routines for statistical group analyses.
+While anatomical document creation from DICOM files, anatomical preprocessing and MNI normalization is available since TBV 4.0, some of the advanced visualization features require processing (e.g. Talairach transformation, surface mesh creation) in BrainVoyager prior to real-time analysis in TBV.
+Turbo-BrainVoyager 4.4 runs on Microsoft Windows 10/11, Linux (2.6+ kernel), and macOS 10.15+.

 The next section provides information how to setup TBV in a scanner network environment and how to prepare neurofeedback experiments.
 This is followed by an overview of how to use TBV.
 An in-depth description of its major features is then provided in subsequent topics.
 If you are new to Turbo-BrainVoyager, you may also want to run the provided sample data sets to make yourself familar with the software.
 It is also recommended to have a look at the release notes describing features added in this and previous versions.

-Copyright © 2000 - 2020 Rainer Goebel.
+Copyright © 2002 - 2024 Rainer Goebel.
 All rights reserved.